tpiggo/XoxInternals-Comp361/README.md

    * Game over
  * Retrieval of all available actions for player
  * Selection and application of a valid action by player

 ## Documentation

  * For a full description of available functionality, read the [JavaDoc](https://kartoffelquadrat.github.io/XoxInternals/index.html)
- * The relevant functionality is exposed by a controller class:
+ * The relevant functionality is exposed in [```XoxManagerImpl.java```](https://kartoffelquadrat.github.io/XoxInternals/eu/kartoffelquadrat/xoxinternals/controller/XoxManagerImpl.html).
-    * [```XoxController.java```](https://kartoffelquadrat.github.io/XoxInternals/eu/kartoffelquadrat/xoxinternals/controller/XoxController.html), to access above functionality.

 ## Usage